This article will show you how to use GIF images from the VideoScribe library and also how to import your own.

 Step 2.
 Locate your GIF

-Please note that GIFs with transparent backgrounds are not suitable for VideoScribe.
+Please note: GIFs with transparent backgrounds are not suitable for VideoScribe.

 Step 3.
 Choose your GIF settings

 Click on your GIF within the timeline, and select the ‘Image Properties’ option (E).

 You can also open the element properties by double-clicking the element on the canvas.

 The GIF properties will then be displayed in the Drawing Options tab (F).